This home has an orderly yard.

 Although Neighborhood Services enforces many neighborhood codes, some violations are handled by other City departments and in one case, a non-profit organization.
 The list below explains our most common violations and if another agency/department is involved, you'll see their contact info.

 Inoperable vehicles (vehicles not currently licensed or incapable of operating) may not be stored on your property unless screened from public view.
-If you would like to report a visible inoperable vehicle on private property call Code Enforcement at 970-224-6046.
-If there is an inoperable vehicle on a public street please report it to Police Services at 970-221-6540.
+If you would like to report a visible inoperable vehicle on private property call Code Compliance at 970-416-2350.
+If there is an inoperable vehicle on a public street please report it to Police Services at 970-221-6540 ext 2.
 View the Code (Sec.
 20-91).

 These codes address physical deterioration of properties that affect the well-being of neighborhoods in Fort Collins.
-Violations will be given a reasonable amount of time for compliance and extensions will be granted for mitigating circumstances such as weather, working with assistance programs, etc. Enforcement will begin on January 1, 2009 and will focus on alternative resolutions for violations through assistance programs and volunteer help.
+Violations will be given a reasonable amount of time for compliance and extensions will be granted for mitigating circumstances such as weather, working with assistance programs, etc. Enforcement will focus on alternative resolutions for violations through assistance programs and volunteer help.
 View the brochure for more information.

 Accumulations of rubbish such as vehicle parts, appliances, discarded household items, trash, branches and yard waste cannot be stored on your property (must be properly disposed of).
 The unscreened storage of materials not customarily stored outdoors in residential neighborhoods is restricted, including but not limited to: tires, construction materials, and household items.
 Broken toys and other miscellaneous house/yard debris must be shielded from public view or disposed of.
 No furniture designed and manufactured for indoor use can be placed in your yard, on an unenclosed porch/patio, or on the roof.
 These items can be a health or safety hazard, as well as an attractive nuisance for people and animals to disturb.
 View the Code (Sec.
 20-41 and Sec.
 20-42.6).